mnr/writing-wip/Do-Ye0n_lives_on.md

 //#

-"Three years?" screams Do-Ye0n.
+"Ten years?" screams Do-Ye0n.
 "This was supposed to be a sure thing.
 I'm supposed to be in a meeting this afternoon.
 I'm having dinner with Aishwarya tonight."

 Do-Ye0n faces his lawyer across the table in the room behind the door behind the baliff.
 Do-Ye0n is just as surprised as Steve to hear he will be doing time.
 Justice used to move slower.
 Court appearance and sentencing used to take days, sometimes weeks.
 Now it takes hours.
 Do-Ye0n is returning to serve his time so much sooner than he expected.